khhalloran/Alteromonas_mtab_uptake/README.md

 # Alteromonas metabolite uptake
 Code and data for the analysis of experiments testing the relationship between _Alteromonas macleodii_ MIT1002 and select _Prochlorococcus_ metabolites.

-Two types of experiments were used for this project.
+Two types of experiments were used for this project:
   1. A set of growth experiments, where _Alteromonas_ was grown in 96-well plates with either pyruvate, a _Prochlorococcus_ derived metabolite, or a mix of pyruvate and _Prochlorococcus_ metabolite.
 In these experiments growth was measured as OD600, measured every 30 minutes for 48 hours using a plate reader.
   2. Uptake experiments, where _Alteromonas_ was grown with a select _Prochlorococcus_ metabolite.
 In these experiments, we measured both _Alteromonas_ growth (by flow cytometry) and the change in metabolite concentration (by solid-phase extraction and liquid chromatography-tandem mass spectrometry).